 Its most crowded and important hall is the Sala de Contractaciòn, the negotiation hall.
 Inside the Lonja you will note an architectural feature.
 They built a spiral staircase with no pin.

-Enjoy absolutely the?
-Silk Tour
+Enjoy absolutely this tour -> Click HERE for the Silk Tour

 4 – The Central Market of Valencia

 This market is an indoor one, similar to Boqueria in Barcelona; you cannot miss it, with its scents and aromas, which will make you desire a real Jamon Iberico.
 Take a break here!

 5 – The Museum of Ceramics

 Next to my hotel, SH Ingles (CLICK HERE to see the hotel), is located this Museum.